vyos/vyos-documentation/docs/cli.rst

 You are now in a sublevel relative to ``interfaces ethernet eth0``, all commands executed from this point on are relative to this sublevel.
-Use eithe the :cfgcmd:`top` or :cfgcmd:`exit` command to go back to the top of the hierarchy.
+Use either the :cfgcmd:`top` or :cfgcmd:`exit` command to go back to the top of the hierarchy.
 You can also use the :cfgcmd:`up` command to move only one level up at a time.